BadrChoubai/CS1030/docs/index.md

 ### Miscellaneous?

-- [Developer Roadmaps](https://roadmap.sh/) - is useful for getting a quick overview for what you need to learn whether you want to do Front-end development or Back-end development
+- [Developer Roadmaps](https://roadmap.sh/) - is useful for getting a quick overview for what you need to learn whether you want to do front-end development or back-end development